ShohjahonObruyevOybekovich/UzLLM/README.md

 📜 License
 MIT — do whatever you want, just give credit.
 Made with ❤️ for O'zbek tilida AI rivoji uchun.

-✨ "Why wait for OpenAI to support Uzbek?
-Train your own."

-yaml
-Copy
-Edit

----

-## 💡 Next Steps I Can Help With

-- `train.py` and `infer.py` templates
-- Streamlit UI for chatting
-- HuggingFace Hub push setup (`transformers-cli`)
-- Dataset format validators

-Let me know if you want it zipped or deployed to GitHub — I’ll make it repo-ready 🚀

-Ask ChatGPT